Changes Announced on July 14, 2025

 Timeline

 This deprecation is effective immediately.
-While getLabel
+While getLabel will continue to

 function, we recommend migrating your code proactively to ensure future